 New arrivals to Ghana should obtain an International Driving Permit.
 These are usually valid for one year.

 For those who plan on being in Ghana for over a year, the process of obtaining a Ghanaian driving licence is fairly straightforward and simply requires presenting a valid international driving licence along with passport photos.
 Driving licences or international driving permits must always be carried when driving.

 The standard of roads in Ghana is variable.
 The quality of roads on the major routes between big cities such as Accra, Kumasi and Sekondi are fairly good.
 However, away from the urban centres, the roads become dirt tracks and driving conditions can be dangerous.
 Those driving at night need to be extra cautious because of poor visibility due to lack of adequate street lighting and badly potholed roads.

 New arrivals in Ghana should always drive defensively, especially on highways.
 Be vigilant when driving close to tro-tros as they have a habit of driving erratically with little regard for other road users.

 Due to unfamiliar roads and traffic culture in Ghana, many new arrivals prefer to rent a car with a driver.
 This may be organised by the company the expat works for, but they can privately organise car rental too.

 Cycling in Ghana

-Cycling is a common means of travel in Ghana amongst the general population, especially in the north of the country.
-Car travel has created much pollution, is expensive and congestion makes it time-consuming and frustrating.
+Cycling is a common means of travel in Ghana among the general population, especially in the north of the country.
+Car travel has created much pollution, is expensive and congestion makes it time consuming and frustrating.
 These are some of the reasons why cycling is preferable.
 However, expats in the south, especially in Accra, may find cycling dangerous provided chaotic traffic, no bicycle paths and poorly maintained roads in some areas.

 Riding a bike may not be a preferred choice of transport for a daily commute, although it is perfectly feasible for exercise, leisure, a personal hobby, or travelling and experiencing Ghana from a different perspective.